areenraj/GSoC-24/turb_jet/report.md

 ### Boundary Conditions and Domain Setup

 We have defined a half domain with a symmetry axis.
-The top and left boundaries are the solid walls of the cylinder and an outlet is present towards the right.
+The top and left boundaries are the solid walls of the chamber and an outlet is present towards the right.
 The fluid enters through a small slit in the left wall which is modeled as an inlet.

 Given below is the domain setup that we are using with 40x10 m setup and an inlet of 0.3 m.
 This translates to a diameter of 0.6 m.